Application Modernization Strategy: The Complete Guide

 2. Security: Since FGI deals with sensitive financial data, security was a key concern.

-3. Longer Delivery Cycles: Since all the application’s code was interconnected in a single codebase, even minor changes required a complete rebuild and redeployment of the application.
-Developers used to deploy code to production manually using some steps in a script, involving a lot of human action and resulting in longer development and deployment times.
+3. Longer Delivery Cycles: Since all the application’s code was interconnected within a single codebase, even minor changes required a complete rebuild and redeployment.
+Developers used to deploy code to production manually, following a series of steps in a script, which involved a lot of manual effort and resulted in longer development and deployment times.

-4. Complexity of Code: As the code grew larger, it became a challenge to collaborate on the codebase, often resulting in version conflicts.
+4. Complexity of Code: As the codebase grew larger, collaborating became challenging, often resulting in version conflicts.

-5. Flexibility: Tied to a single technology stack, FGI was unable to quickly leverage new frameworks and languages.
+5. Flexibility: Tied to a single technology stack, FGI was unable to leverage new frameworks and languages quickly.

 Application modernization strategy: Re-architect

 ClickIT implemented the ‘Re-architect’ app modernization strategy for the FGI application.
-The company designed a resilient architecture on the AWS cloud, converted the monolithic app into a microservices architecture, and migrated the new cloud solution to the AWS cloud environment.
+The company designed a resilient architecture on AWS, converted the monolithic app to a microservices architecture, and migrated the new solution to the AWS cloud.

 Additionally, the company decomposed the app into smaller individual services that communicated via APIs.
-With GitLab CI, a CI/CD auto-deployment was implemented for production and staging.
-A Github Strategy complemented development environments for deployments such as branching and PR request management.
+With GitLab CI, CI/CD auto-deployment was implemented for production and staging environments.
+A GitHub strategy complements development environments for deployments, such as branching and PR request management.

-The comprehensive AWS cloud portfolio enabled the company to leverage several cloud services such as EC2, ECS, ECR, IAM, S3, Guarduty, Cloudtrail, Session Manager, RDS, and VPC.
+The comprehensive AWS cloud portfolio enabled the company to leverage several cloud services, including EC2, ECS, ECR, IAM, S3, GuardDuty, CloudTrail, Session Manager, RDS, and VPC.
 They used Docker for containerization tasks, and Apache ran in a Docker container as well.

-Moreover, ClickIT implemented Docker-Compose for local development.
+Moreover, ClickIT implemented Docker Compose for local development.
 All infrastructure was deployed using Terraform, including IAM users, policies, groups, and roles.
-With AWS best practices in place, they were able to highly prioritize security.
+With AWS best practices in place, they were able to prioritize security highly.

-With application modernization, FGI implemented a whole new cloud-based solution that was highly scalable, secure and delivered better performance.
+Through application modernization, FGI implemented a new cloud-based solution that was highly scalable and secure, and delivered better performance.

 Take a look at the complete FGI case study!